 In 1911, British explorer Robert Falcon Scott and Norwegian explorer Roald Amundsen went head to head to be the first to reach the South Pole.

 Robert Falcon Scott had attempted to reach the South Pole once before in 1902 but his party were forced to turn back due to ill health and sub-zero conditions.
 It was always Scott’s intention to return and, with the support of the British Admiralty and the government, he secured a grant of £20,000.

 Scott recruited men from his original Antarctic voyage and from Ernest Shackleton’s ship Nimrod, which had recently returned from the Antarctic.
 His crew included naval seamen, scientists and paying members.
 His ship Terra Nova sailed from Cardiff on 15 June 1910.

 Roald Amundsen was a respected Norwegian explorer who was determined to beat the Brits and be the first to reach the South Pole.
-He kept his plans to head south very secret and set out with his crew on the Fram, appearing to head north round South America to the Arctic, but all the time intending to head south to Antarctica first and then continue north.
+He kept his plans to head south very secret - he had originally planned to head north, but upon hearing that the north pole had been reached, changed his mission.

 Amundsen's ship the Fram reached the Ross Ice Shelf on 14 January 1911, Amundsen having chosen to land at the Bay of Whales.
 This gained the Norwegians a 60-mile advantage over Scott, who returned to land at McMurdo Sound.

 On 18 October 1911, after the Antarctic winter, Amundsen's team set out on its drive toward the Pole.
 Captain Scott began his trek three weeks later.
 At around 3pm on 14 December 1911, Amundsen raised the flag of Norway at the South Pole.
 He had reached the Pole a full 33 days before Captain Scott arrived.
 Amundsen and his crew returned to their base camp on 25 January 1912, 99 days and roughly 1400 nautical miles after their departure.